Many changes have taken place over the last decade with regards to knee replacements. These changes have occurred in many areas:

 This is an extremely important consideration.
 Recent scientific literature has shown that the number of knee replacements your surgeon and the hospital performs can significantly affect the chance of you having a good results and avoiding a complication.
 Currently accepted suggestions are that your surgeon performs at least 75 knee replacements a year and an institution, nearly 300 knee replacements per year.
 Your risk of having a knee not put in properly, or the risk of developing an infection, or other complication increases significantly if these numbers are not used as a baseline for comparing the surgeons you are considering.

 The manufacturers of the MAKO robot will tell you that this is the only way that a partial knee replacement should be performed.
 Well… that not necessarily true.
 While the MAKOplasty robot can be a useful tool, however, the experience of your surgeon, the proper sizing of the implant, the surgical approach to your knee and the pain protocol used after surgery have more to do with the overall success of the procedure than the MAKOplasty robot.
 There are some other issues with the robotic approach that are beyond the scope of this brief introduction that I would be more than willing to discuss with anyone.
-Robots may have a roll in the future of knee replacments and there is a lot of research being performed in this space… but right now the jury is out as to whether or not the Makoplasty robot is a truly useful tool or a marketing machine.
+Robots may have a roll in the future of knee replacments and there is a lot of research being performed in this space.

 How much will my knee replacement hurt?